 Making up Milk

-To make 1 litre of milk: Add 360g of powder to 700ml of warm water.
+To make 40mL of milk: Mix 2 level scoops of powder (14g) with 25mL of warm water.

 Add half the water to the powder first and mix to a paste.
 Then add the remaining water and mix thoroughly.
 Pre-boil the water to ensure it is sterilised.
 If the water is too hot it can cause the milk to curdle.
 If it is too cold then it will be difficult to disperse the powder.
 Wombaroo contains elevated fat & protein levels, so the milk needs to be well mixed to prevent it from separating out.
 An electric whisk can be used for mixing larger quantities.
 Milk can be stored in the fridge for up to a day or can be frozen for up to 2 weeks.
 It is useful to make-up larger quantities and store it frozen in small portions (eg ice cube trays), so that the required daily feed volumes can be easily thawed out.
 Once thawed out, discard any unused milk, and wash feeding utensils thoroughly.